 Andrea Dorfman: Yeah, it was, right from the get go.
 We wanted to, for lack of a better way of putting it, lure the audience in by starting to use the rom-com tropes.
 Then, at some point, we deviate from that.
 The rom-com does seem to overly rely on the [archetype of the] single woman, usually in her twenties or thirties, who’s unhappy and wants to find a forever person.
 Their life hasn’t really begun because of that.

-7R: I think we’re trained to expect that a rom-com heroine will have a few disappointing romantic encounters until the film climaxes with a successful one, and you’re really playing with that expectation in Spinster.
-Gaby has her disappointing dates, and she even has a lovely “date” near the end of the film, but she still doesn’t end up in a relationship.
+7R: I think we’re trained to expect that a rom-com heroine will have a few disappointing romantic encounters.
+But the film climaxes with a successful one.
+You’re really playing with that expectation in Spinster.
+Gaby has her disappointing dates.
+She even has a lovely “date” near the end of the film.
+But she still doesn’t end up in a relationship.

-Andrea Dorfman: One of the challenges that we — I’m a co-creator of the story with Jennifer Deyell, the writer — set ourselves was how do we create a film where the happy ending doesn’t include finding a mate?
+Andrea Dorfman: I’m a co-creator of the story with Jennifer Deyell, the writer.
+One of the challenges was how do we create a film where the happy ending doesn’t include finding a mate?
 It’s finding yourself.

-It turns out [telling that story is] actually really hard because we’re constantly told that [finding a mate] is what will make you happy.
+It turns out [telling that story is] actually really hard.
+Because we’re constantly told that [finding a mate] is what will make you happy.
 There’s a reason for that, right?
 I think there’s a lot that relies on it: a lot of money, selling, and advertising.
-So if you keep people engaged with it, they’ll keep moving towards it by upgrading ourselves in some way, to put it bluntly.
-I think [we wanted] to set up a story where all of those same rom-com plotlines exist, but to turn it, instead, into a blossoming of a character.
+If you keep people engaged, they’ll keep moving towards it by upgrading ourselves in some way, to put it bluntly.
+[We wanted] to set up a story where all of those same rom-com plotlines exist, but to turn it, instead, into a blossoming of a character.

 One of the things that is really satisfying is that people like the ending.
 When we had the script, people didn’t like the ending.
-Different people at different times really pressured us to continue with the rom-com idea, which was amazing to me because the whole point of this [film] was to not do that.
+Different people at different times really pressured us to continue with the rom-com idea.
+It was amazing to me because the whole point of this [film] was to not do that.

-7R: Why do you think there was a difference between how people reacted to the script versus the finished film?
+7R: Why do you think people reacted differently to the script versus the finished film of Spinster?

 Andrea Dorfman: Because I think people don’t have the imagination.
 I’ve been thinking about this a lot, actually.
-I think in order for us to change anything about us personally or about society, we have to have wild imaginations.
+In order for us to change anything about us personally or about society, we have to have wild imaginations.
 Everything is moving towards what we already see in the world.
 It feels safe so we want to just replicate it, even when it’s bad for us.

 Film is an art form that’s not complete until it’s done.
-The script is a map, but you really need the characters, the sets, the music, and the emotions for it to feel satisfying.
+The script is a map.
+But you really need the characters, the sets, the music, and the emotions for it to feel satisfying.
 It’s really difficult when you just have the bones of the story.
-But when people saw what the story could be, and the brilliant performance by Chelsea Peretti who really shepherded the story through with her character arc, it made it incredibly satisfying to see where she [Gaby] ended up.
+When people saw what the story could be, and the brilliant performance by Chelsea Peretti, it was incredibly satisfying to see where [Gaby] ended up.

-7R: Even though Spinster subverts the genre, I love how you’re still really revelling in the aesthetics and the sounds of rom-coms.
+7R: Spinster subverts the genre.
+But I love how you revel in the aesthetics and the sounds of rom-coms.
 The film gave me that same warm, fuzzy, cozy feeling that I love about the genre.

 Andrea Dorfman: Daniel Ledwell [composed the music]; he is an incredible musician, producer, and composer.
 He watched a lot of films, and I gave him ideas of films I really liked.
 For sure, we wanted the rom-com warmth, especially to counter Gaby’s beginning where she’s angry and barbed and defensive.
-To have [those personality traits] in the beginning and to counter that with the warm, fuzzy music, it brings the audience in rather than repelling them and keeping them out.
+The warm, fuzzy music brings the audience in rather than repelling them and keeping them out.

 I’ve worked with Stéphanie Anne Weber Biron, the cinematographer, on other films, and she’s a creative genius.
 She has such an incredible eye.
 We decided we wouldn’t create a wide screen.
-It was really important for us to be close to the character and feel that kinship, so that’s why the aspect ratio [is 1.85:1].
+It was really important for us to be close to the character and feel that kinship.
+That’s why the aspect ratio [is 1.85:1].
 We decided to not have that distance.
 I think that closeness makes us feel very quickly that we’re on Gaby’s side.

 7R: I really love how the film is so full of Gaby’s different interests and relationships.
 It’s so rare to see a character study that portrays a character as so multi-faceted.
 She really feels like a full person.